wuzikang961215/ResearchPaperClustering/README.md

 #### Text Matching Difficulties

-Verifying the extracted abstracts against the original PDF files was challenging due to order mismatch.
-This was resolved by including the PDF file names in the test output to match abstracts with their respective files.
+Verifying the extracted abstracts against the original PDF files was challenging due to several reasons:
+- **Order Mismatch**: The extracted text often did not match the order of the text in the original PDF, making manual verification difficult.
+- **Complex File Names**: The original file names were long and complex, such as "1-s2.0-S0360128523000023-main.pdf", making it hard to read and compare the extraction results with the actual words in the PDF.
+To simplify this process, files were renamed to a consistent format (e.g., `paper_2` to `paper_80`).
+This renaming made it much easier to manually check the extracted abstracts.

 ### Key Findings from Initial Data Processing